-There are four Keyworker Groups, each with at least two members of staff to co-ordinate the day and provide holistic support to our pupils.
+There are four Keyworker Groups, with at least one member of staff to co-ordinate the day and provide holistic support to our pupils.
 Each group is named after a hill in the Yorkshire Dales.

 It can be hard work and involve lots of effort to climb big hills.
 However, when you get to the top and have a clear vision of what lies ahead, that effort suddenly becomes very worthwhile!

-Yarlside is our KS3 Intervention group.
-It is usually made up of Year 7 - 9 pupils from our partner mainstream schools who have been referred to us on defined, 12 week programmes.
-The main aim of our work with Yarlside pupils is for them to return to school with a better understanding of themselves and what they can contribute to school in a positive manner.
+Ingleborough is our KS3 group, made up mainly of year 9 pupils from our partner mainstream schools.
+The main aim of our work with KS3 pupils is for them to return to school with a better understanding of themselves and what they can contribute to school in a positive manner.

-Ingleborough is one of our full-time KS4 groups.
+Whernside is one of our full-time KS4 groups.
 It is usually made up of Year 10 and 11 pupils who are unable to access mainstream schools for a variety of reasons.
-The pupils follow the Core Curriculum of English, mathematics and science during lessons 1 and 2 each day, followed by practical and vocational option subjects, to help them achieve the best possible outcomes for future success.
+The pupils follow the PRS core curriculum of English, mathematics, double science, citizenship, PE and PSHE to help them achieve the best possible outcomes for future success.
+Most Whernside pupils undertake work experience for part of the school week in order to learn vital work and lifeskills.

-Whernside and Penyghent are more flexible KS4 keyworker groups.
+Penyghent and Sharphaw are more flexible KS4 keyworker groups.
 Pupils in these groups are generally referred with medical conditions or anxiety.
-Pupils are taught English, maths and science in Yellow or Orange teaching groups, dependent on the qualifications being followed.
+Pupils are taught English, maths and science, dependent on the timetable being followed.

-Pupils are often referred to the Penyghent keyworker group when they first join the PRS.
-Penyghent pupils attend on a part-time basis with the aim of building up teaching time and moving into the Whernside group if and when this is appropriate.
-Pupils attend for core subject lessons and PSHCE.
+Pupils are often referred to the Penyghent and Sharphaw keyworker group when they first join the PRS.
+Pupils attend on a part-time basis with the aim of building up teaching time when this is appropriate.
 Teaching sessions take place during the afternoon on Monday to Thursday and on Friday mornings.
+Some pupils also undertake work experience during the school week.

 Craven Pupil Referral Service